-The space-time deformation appearing in the experiment is described by the boost which allows to transform progressively this frame from $R_p$ to $R_u$ .
-This frame remains a rest frame during the whole process, even though it might be no longer the frame in which time elapses the most.
+The space-time deformation appearing in the experiment is described by the boost which allows to transform progressively this frame from R_p to R_u .
+This frame remains a rest frame during the whole process, even though it might no longer be the frame in which time elapses the most.
 Indeed, this frame is a frame in which P is at rest.
 The result is that it is possible to extend this identification of the frame in which time elapses the most to any space-time event in which there exists matter.
 And this identification can be extended even further to events in which vacuum prevails, by interpolation between those events in which there is matter.

-This interpolation is done by the following procedure.
+This interpolation is done by the following procedure:

-- 1) Let's chose a P dimensionless particle, located in a M point of space, let's write R its rest frame. - 2) In M, the time line of R is naturally created, let's write it L, such as M pertains to L, and such as for any N point of L the time vector of R is tangent to L, - 3) For each such L let's write $G_c$ the geodesics congruence [9] such that L pertains to $G_c$ . - 4) For each L' geodesic of Gc, there exists a unique R' frame such as L' is the time line.
-By definition, this R' frame is a generalized rest frame (GRF).
+- 1) Let's choose a dimensionless particle P, located at a point M in space, and let's write R its rest frame. - 2) In M, the time line of R is naturally created; let's write it L, such that M pertains to L, and such that for any point N of L, the time vector of R is tangent to L. - 3) For each such L, let's write G_c the geodesic congruence [9] such that L pertains to G_c .

+4) For each geodesic L' of G_c , there exists a unique frame R' such that L' is the time line.
+By definition, this frame R' is a generalized rest frame (GRF).
 And the set of those R' is the set of GRFs created around M.

-The first point above (the P dimensionless particle) takes into account the entire energy distribution of the universe.
-Indeed, only energy distributions which are set of dimensionless particles are considered in the present document.
+The first point above (the dimensionless particle P) takes into account the entire energy distribution of the universe.
+Indeed, only energy distributions which are sets of dimensionless particles are considered in the present document.

-Rigorously a geodesic congruence is not the entire universe (there are possible intersections of such "parallel" geodesics).
+Rigorously, a geodesic congruence is not the entire universe (there are possible intersections of such "parallel" geodesics).
 But with the energy distributions considered in the present document (set of dimensionless particles), it is the entire universe.
-Indeed, otherwise there would exist space-time event in which two different dimensionless particles would exist (hence they would mix themselves).
+Indeed, otherwise, there would exist space-time events in which two different dimensionless particles would exist (hence they would mix themselves).
 And an implicit property of energy distributions is that this can't happen.
 This is why this restriction has been added in the glossary to the definition of energy distribution.
-Of course this is not a strictly rigorous reasoning since there can still exist time lines encountering in vacuum, even though the rest frames time lines are not.
+Of course, this is not a strictly rigorous reasoning since there can still exist time lines encountering in vacuum, even though the rest frames' time lines are not.
 But this would require a strongly deformed space-time structure between rest frame time lines.
 And this might be argued to be unrealistic.

-How is created a geodesic congruence?
-Of course this is done from the metric.
+How is a geodesic congruence created?
+Of course, this is done from the metric.
 And, outside of events in which there is matter, therefore in vacuum, the metric is given by the rule of the Lagrangian in vacuum.
-Therefore the constraints allowing the determination of this metric are the following.
+Therefore, the constraints allowing the determination of this metric are the following:

-- 1) Each time line of a particle is a geodesic. - 2) In vacuum the Ricci scalar is null.
+- 1) Each time line of a particle is a geodesic. - 2) In vacuum, the Ricci scalar is null.